 I’m now kind of regretting not doing it

-Finding the right color of white paint was considerably harder than the Tricorn Black trim!
+Finding the right white color of paint was considerably harder than landing on Tricorn Black in semi-gloss finish for the trim color.
 I scoured the web and Instagram trying to find a good list of color names to take with me to Home Depot to get color matched (being pressed for time, I usually go the color-match route regardless of brand).
 I tried out Behr White (52), Sherwin-Williams Ibis White, SW Extra White, SW Pure White, and Benjamin-Moore Chantilly Lace.

 Tip: Always test your paint samples!!!
-As a general rule of thumb, you simply can’t know what paint will look like in your home with your lighting.
+As a general rule of thumb, you simply can’t know how a paint color will make your room look like in your home with your lighting.
 In my house, everything tends to skew a little yellow, even in natural light.
 I had high hopes that either Extra White or Pure White would be perfect (as per their reputation from multiple sources), but I was disappointed.
-The swatch that came out of the Chantilly Lace test pot was the most balanced-looking white on every wall: no pink, gray, green, or yellow undertones.
+The swatch that came out of the Chantilly Lace test pot was the most balanced-looking creamy white on every wall: no pink, gray, green, or yellow undertones.
 Unfortunately…

 Here’s where the not-so-fun part of color swatching comes in: the color mixing department often has multiple “color matched” versions of competitor brands in their system.
 So, when I chose that Chantilly Lace was my ultimate winner, went back to get it mixed, came home, and threw it on the wall… it was yellowy.
 As in, a totally different color and not at all the same as my test pot!
 Womp, womp.
 Even though I could have taken it back and probably gotten things straightened out with that first can (and if this happens to you, you should), I realized pretty quickly that the “one coat coverage” paint wasn’t going to be one coat at all to completely cover up my gray walls, and I could just use this as the first coat and get the correct color on the second.
 To avoid any confusion, I’m going to do a color match of the test pot itself to make sure I get the right color (which won’t have a name, so I’ll provide the gallon mix info when I have it).